 - Then a schedule where the time between water intake and when the child urinates, should be noted.
 Then a schedule should be drawn up corresponding to the findings.

-- Initially six toilet sits can be scheduled.
+- Initially six toilet seats can be scheduled.
 These must be planned around the usual routine.
 Changes must be minimal.

 - Next would be teaching the child to know the difference between wet and dry.